-Generally speaking, the Environmental Protection (Noise) Regulations 1997 control noise emissions from the majority of noise sources.
+Generally speaking, the Environment Protection (Noise) Regulations 1997 control noise emissions from the majority of noise sources.

 Involving the City of Rockingham

-The information provided on this web page is not legal advice and has been included to help you start thinking about the issues involved.
+The information provided here is not legal advice and has been included to help you start thinking about the issues involved.
 There are a number of authorities that may be able to assist with a noise problem.

 It is always good protocol to warn neighbours about these kinds of activities.
 Noise is less of a problem if it is not unexpected.
 This means if an instrument is played regularly, make some arrangement for suitable practice times.